Surya5599/ShipBookingSystem/README.md

   * Allows for the population of the CruiseInfo table, making the cruise available for use by other functions
 * Pop-up to create customer if customer does not exist on file when booking a cruise
     * Allows for the easy creation of new customers when booking
+* Error specific pop-ups
+    * In order to make the GUI more user-friendly

 ---